Enovale/matrix-url-previewer-bot/Readme.md

 1. Supporting encrypted chatrooms without leaking information to untrusted homeservers.

-   We expect chatroom admins to operate Matrix-URL-Previewer-Bot.
-They are considered more trusted from a room member’s perspective.
+   We expect Matrix-URL-Previewer-Bot be operated by chatroom admins.
+They are considered more trusted, than the participating homeservers, from a room member’s perspective.

 2. Ensuring all members of a chatroom, no matter which homeserver they belong to, see the same URL preview.